St Peter's College, Auckland: Christian Brothers

-Recent history
+After 1989

 After 50 years of leadership by Christian Brother headmasters, the school has been led by lay headmasters since 1989.
 In that time the roll increased significantly, for example, from 669 in 1989 to 1,344 students in 2015, and has remained around that level since.
 During the 1990s, as well as the renovation (and naming) of the Brother J. B. Lynch Science Laboratories, the Brother P. C Ryan sports pavilion replaced the original pavilion built in 1960 and which had been ruined by fire.
 The Brother W. R. Smith Music and Drama Suite was built.
 Brother Smith (1948–1953), the third headmaster of the college, had initiated the first school orchestra.
 The Brother L. H. Wilkes Technology Block was opened in 2001 (awarded the NZIA Resene Supreme Award for Architecture 2002 and the NZIA Resene Branch Award for Architecture 2001) and a dedicated building for the intermediate school ("the Middle School") on Mountain Road, named after Brother V.A.
 Sullivan, was occupied in 2003.
 The St Peter's College Sports Complex was erected on the old netball courts was opened on 21 September 2010 by the Governor-General of New Zealand, Sir Anand Satyanand, and was a 2012 Auckland Architecture Award winner.
 In 2015 a 12-classroom block was completed on Mountain Road and named the "Outhwaite Building," in honour of Isa Outhwaite, the donor of the school site.
+The Outhwaite building was carefully located by the middle school to protect the “Sam Hunt” Pōhutukawa tree (Hunt recited poems from it whilst a student at St Peter's).

 St Peter's has continued to follow the objectives of the Christian Brothers' founder, 18th-century Irish merchant Blessed Edmund Rice, to encourage its members to serve the community in ways such as participation in Edmund Rice Camps and committing themselves to Rice's objective of bringing social justice.
-All St Peter’s students are required to complete service work ("any unpaid work that is not for relatives") as part of their life at the College.
-Christian Brothers missions in Polynesia were supported, particularly Nukutere College in Rarotonga and regular trips to India were organized for senior students.
-In supporting students' sporting and cultural aspirations, music, football and softball academies were established.
+All St Peter's students are required to complete service work ("any unpaid work that is not for relatives") as part of their life at the College.
+Christian Brothers missions in Polynesia were supported, particularly Nukutere College in Rarotonga and regular trips to India were organised for senior students.
+In supporting students' sporting and cultural aspirations, music, football and softball academies were established along with the explosion of basketball in the college, with 260 boys currently playing.

-The school has set and achieve high academic standards and has won numerous awards in musical engagement and achieved substantial sporting successes.
-Culturally, it benefited from a diverse, multicultural diverse roll and cultural activities, also gaining awards in areas such as religion and polyfest (Polynesian cultural competitions).
+The school has set and achieves high academic standards and has won numerous awards in musical engagement and achieved substantial sporting successes.
+Culturally, it benefited from a diverse, multicultural diverse roll and cultural activities, also gaining awards in areas such as the ASB Polyfest.